dfithian/dfithian.github.io/_posts/2021-06-08-nomz-meal-planner.markdown

   <img src="/assets/activate.gif" alt="/assets/activate.gif" width="150"/>
 </div>

-Up until a few months ago, my wife and I shopped for groceries by going down each aisle and buying whatever looked good.
-The result was a large bill and lots of wasted food.
-More recently, we started planning our meals using links to recipes online.
-Our spending instantly fell 25%, we stopped wasting as much food, and we started eating healthier.
-However, my wife was finding recipe links online and transcribing the ingredients to a grocery list by hand!
-It took a lot of time to not only transcribe the recipes, but also find the links later in the week once we were cooking.
-In the end, we decided to create an app to solve our problem.

-The basic idea is to add a link to a recipe.
-The ingredients list is parsed and added to your grocery list.
-If you need eggs or milk, you can also add groceries directly to your list.
-It integrates with other apps like Reminders, Notes, and Safari, and you can save recipes for later if you ever want to make them again!
+My wife and I created this app together, in large part because during COVID we were forced to cook all of our meals each week.
+After a few weeks we started to dread the time it took to pick out recipes and manually compile a grocery list each week.
+As a result, our meal planning didn't last very long and our grocery bill started to increase because we were shopping without a clear idea of what meals we would make.
+To combat this, we ended up creating an app that cuts our meal planning time drastically and automates our grocery list creation.
+The best part is we found that our grocery bill decreased a third of what it was before we used the app.

+The app transforms the manual process of searching, saving, and transcribing recipes into just a few quick steps:

+* Add a link to a recipe.
+* The ingredients are parsed and added to your grocery list.
+* Add any additional items you need directly to your list.
+* Either use the app itself to check off items as you shop or easily export the grocery list to other apps like Reminders, Notes, and Safari.
+* Easily save recipes for the future to use again!

 Hope you like it!